Saganaga Lake

 Saganaga is a popular fishing destination, with northern pike, walleye, lake trout, smallmouth bass, and lake whitefish among others.
 Minnesota Department of Natural Resources has issued a consumption advisory for some fish in Saganaga Lake due to mercury pollution.
 The Lake is the eastern boundary of the historical Hunter Island region.
 Saganaga Lake is bordered to the south by Seagull Lake, home to Wilderness Canoe Base.
+Historic Chik Wauk Lodge, now Chik-Wauk Museum and Nature Center, overlooks the lake.